To obtain Special Education records, please contact the secretaries listed below:

 What programs and/or services are available?

-Programs are available in the Pocono Mountain School District for students with the following disabilities: Learning Disabled, Autistic, Deafness/Hearing Impairment, Emotional Disturbance, Mental Retardation, Multiply Disabled, Orthopedic Impairment, Other Health Impaired, Speech/Language Impaired, Traumatic Brain Injured and Visual Impairment including Blindness.
+Programs are available in the Pocono Mountain School District for students with the following disabilities: Learning Disabled, Autistic, Deafness/Hearing Impairment, Emotional Disturbance, Intellectually Disabled, Multiple Disabled, Orthopedic Impairment, Other Health Impaired, Speech/Language Impaired, Traumatic Brain Injured and Visual Impairment including Blindness.
 Related services are available to assist a student with a disability including transportation, Occupational Therapy, Physical Therapy, Orientation and Mobility and Psychological Services.

 A student with a disability who is in need of specially designed instruction (SDI) in the Pocono Mountain School District is supported by a Multidisciplinary Team (MDT) and an Individualized Education Program (IEP) team.
 All IEP’s are reviewed and/or revised at least once a year.
 All student programs are reevaluated every three years per state mandates.
-Those students with Mental Retardation are reevaluated every two years.
+Those students with an Intellectual Disability are reevaluated every two years.

 Other students with disabilities who do not qualify for supports and services through special education may be provided for as a Protected Handicapped Student under the requirements of section 504 of the Federal Rehabilitation Act of 1973 and Chapter 15 of state regulations Title 22.
 Students with an identifiable disability which limits or prohibits participation in or access to an aspect of the school program can be provided with modifications and adaptations through a Chapter 15 Service Agreement.